Welcome to the Centre for the Just City

 5. 05

-We believe cities should be organised around care, solidarity, and shared responsibility, fostering environments that support human flourishing, ecological sustainability, and collective wellbeing.
+Cities organised around care, solidarity, and shared responsibility, supporting human flourishing, ecological sustainability, and collective wellbeing.

 “We need cities that are life-giving, rather than profit-making.”